NovaCat35/blog-api/README.md

 Another challenge that emerged was during the process of connecting the client and server sides using fetch and JWT.
 Although Postman helped in testing route calls and logic, issues arose when implementing the client-side due to asynchronous login implementation, leading to error messages.
 I had to rewrite some logic to accompany earlier failed test with deliberate wrong authorization request.

+Status errors due to incomplete logic (i.e. 404, 504) also confused me.
+This happened when working with forms and fetch request on the client side, which I surmise is correct.
+Using postman, I carefully debug my code using POSTMAN as a way to see the result of my requests.
+This helped me figure out where lies the issue.

 ## Installation Guide ⚙️

 ### Development